JMBenham/FYP-Website/docs/documentation/code.rst

 A number of additional Django apps were included in the project to provide additional functionality to the website.
 These provide necessary functions for file and form handling.

 Django-crispy-forms is used for the formatting of forms for display on the frontend.
 Crispy forms provides functions for easily marking up the form code to generate HTML.
 This means that the form markup doesn't have to be written manually in the HTML templates.
-All changes to the layout of the forms should therefore be made directly in the forms file.
+All changes to the layout of the forms should therefore be made directlyin the forms file.

 multiselectfield